Rhamphiophis oxyrhynchus: Habitat

 It primarily inhabits bushveld and thornveld (bushland) habitats.

 Biology

-Diurnal animals, rufous beaked snakes hunt small animals, including other snakes, but stay in burrows during the hottest part of the day.
+Diurnal animals, Rhamphiophis oxyrhynchus hunts small animals, including other snakes, but stays in burrows during the hottest part of the day.
 In the summer, females lay eight to 17 cylindrical eggs with dimensions of about 36 × 21 mm over the span of several days.
 The snake's venom, one of its components of which is a neurotoxin called rufoxin, causes hypotension and circulatory shock in small mammals, but is not dangerous to humans.